ManchesterDigitalApprenticeship/mcr-digital-apprentices-bootcamp-1/README.md

 // TODO: something about the bootcamp

-## Kata One, shopping cart
+## Kata Two, shopping cart

 Throughout the bootcamp we'll be using a single kata 'the shopping cart' to learn more about pairing, testing and writing user stories.

-In kata one, we'll be focussing on pairing.
+In kata two, we'll be focussing on automated testing.

-Pairing, or pair programming, is a collaborative approach to writing software.
-Two developers work on the same machine to write a piece of software.
-One takes the role of the 'driver', and the other the 'navigator'.
-The driver types at the keyboard and it is their responsibility is to implement the code.
-The navigator reviews the code that the driver is writing and thinks ahead to the next step of development.

-### Pairing tips

-Communication is important when pairing, keep talking and focus together on the task at hand.

-Drivers should explain what they are doing to their partner whilst they are typing.

-Navigators aren't passengers, you shouldn't be silent, but beware of becoming a back-seat driver; allow the driver time to correct typos and mistakes whilst you focus on the structure of the code that you're both writing.

-Talk about your ideas, assumptions and what you want to do.
-Ask questions when you're unsure.

-Switch roles frequently, at least every time a feature is complete, but feel free to swap at any time.
+In the previous exercise, we tested our changes by hand, clicking on elements in a UI and checking to see if our changes had the desired effect.
+For a small system, this is feasible, but as systems grow larger the overhead of performing this sort of check is overwhelming.
+It takes longer to run the tests, and the number of manual tests we need to run in order to make sure that a new change doesn't break any existing functionality keeps growing.

+To escape this trap, we write automated tests; code that tests our code is still doing what it needs to.
+In this kata, we've got a set of tests which describe how we want the shopping cart to behave, and we need to write code to pass all of the tests.
+Every time we make a change to our shopping cart, we can re-run the tests to check that our change has done what it needs to, and that we haven't done something which breaks the code we've already written.

 ## Running the example

-Open the file `index.html` in a browser.
-The shopping cart interface should be displayed.
-Use this interface to test the changes which you make to the shopping cart code in `cart.js`.
+Open the file `specRunner.html` in a browser.
+Instead of the shopping cart interface, you'll see a page showing the results of running a series of tests on the code in `src/cart.js`.
+Refreshing this page will re-run the tests, or clicking on the links for all tests or an individual one will rerun the test selected.

 ## Coding objectives